usnistgov/fipy/documentation/ADMINISTRATA.rst

        $ git push origin $BRANCH

-   Check the Buildbot_ status.
+   Check the `Continuous Integration`_ status.
 Fix (or, if absolutely necessary, document) any failures.

 Paste the result of::